2023-Sustainable Industrial Processing Summit

 Cite this article as:

 Zhan D, Oleinick A, Svir I, Tian Z, Amatore C. (2023).
 ATOMIC HYDROGEN CAN BE GENERATED ELECTROCHEMICALLY AND EFFICIENTLY STORED ON SINGLE LAYER GRAPHENE.
 In F. Kongoli, S.M.
 Atnaw, H. Dodds, M. Mauntz, T. Turna, A. Faaij, J. Antrekowitsch, G. Hanke, H.W.
-Kua, M. Giorcelli (Eds.), Sustainable Industrial Processing Summit Intl.
+Kua, M. Giorcelli (Eds.), Sustainable Industrial Processing Summit Volume 12 Intl.
 Symp on Energy, Carbon, Biochar and Cement (pp. 135-136).
 Montreal, Canada: FLOGEN Star Outreach